shatalinra/tic-tac-toe/README.md

 # tic-tac-toe

-Neural network for playing tic-tac-tie.
-Inspired by Daniel Saubel [article](https://medium.com/swlh/tic-tac-toe-and-deep-neural-networks-ea600bc53f51) and [repository](https://github.com/djsauble/tic-tac-toe-ai) but using completely different approach.
+Algorithms for playing tic-tac-tie.
+Inspired by Daniel Saubel [article](https://medium.com/swlh/tic-tac-toe-and-deep-neural-networks-ea600bc53f51) and [repository](https://github.com/djsauble/tic-tac-toe-ai) but using variety of approaches.

 ## Results